 new reasons to smile

 , says André Estrela, a patient and Vuelo’s client with an ostomy.
 Viviane Oliveira, another patient with an ostomy and also a client, adds: “It’s different from the lifeless white packages we’re used to seeing.
 It’s innovative.
 This packaging makes you forget that you actually have a problem”.

-In addition, the project optimized the international expansion of the company as it began operations in markets such as the United States
+, optimizing the international expansion of the company as it began its operations in markets such as the United States